Is delta 8 THC legal or illegal?

-Vermont is the most recent state to ban delta 8 THC on April 23 2021.
-No laws were ammended, but a statement was released by the Vermont Agency of Agriculture, Farms, and Markets (AAFM) which clarified that the agency regards delta 8 THC as a synthetically-derived form of THC — which makes it illegal under state law.
+Vermont is the most recent state to ban delta 8 THC on April 23, 2021.
+No laws were amended, but a statement was released by the Vermont Agency of Agriculture, Farms, and Markets (AAFM) which clarified that the agency regards delta 8 THC as a synthetically-derived form of THC — which makes it illegal under state law.

 The specific ruling states that “A processor shall not use synthetic cannabinoids in the production of any hemp product or hemp-infused product” (section 6.3 of the Vermont Hemp Rules).

 Only hemp-derived delta 8 is considered legal unless you obtain a medical license.
 Even with a medical license, products must contain no more than 5% delta 9 THC.

 Delta 8 THC is legal in Washington state.

 All forms of cannabis, including marijuana, have been legal in Washington since 2012.
 This was one of the first states to pass recreational cannabis laws.
 Any and all marijuana derivatives are considered legal in this state.